microsoft/vscode-docs/docs/runtimes/nodejs.md

 **Q: IntelliSense isn't working for Node.js and Express after I install their typings?**

 **A:** Be sure you have a `jsconfig.json` file in the workspace root folder so that VS Code treats all files and folders as belonging to the same project context.
-Without a `jsconfig.json`, VS Code treats all JavaScript and TypeScript files as unrelated and won't correlate the application types with the typings files type definitions.
+Without a `jsconfig.json`, VS Code considers JavaScript and TypeScript files in isolation and won't associate your source code types with the typings files type definitions.